Skip to main content

 Trial 1.
 Determining tomato fruit susceptibility to infection by C. cassiicola during fruit development

+Field trials at GCREC were established to determine susceptibility of tomato fruit to C. cassiicola at different stages of fruit development.
 The results demonstrate that regardless of inoculation date, fruit became progressively more susceptible as they develop and ripen (Figure 3).
 On average, disease development on fruit inoculated 7 and 14 DPI required 14 days; while fruit inoculated at 21 and 28 DPI only required 7 days.
 We also observed target spot development on mock-inoculated fruit, but at a much lower frequency.
 Overall, these results are not too surprising, since packinghouses often observe that harvested green fruit exhibiting minor pinpoint lesions often progress into large lesions during the ripening process, leading to breakdown.

 In addition, the data shows the difference in virulence between the two C. cassiicola isolates, with higher percentage of fruit inoculated with isolate 93 developed lesions within 7 to 14 days compared to isolate 2 (at 14, 21, and 28 DPA).
 Also, on average fruit lesions produced by isolate 93 were 50% larger than those produced by isolate 2 (data not shown).